Dakronas

 Highlair

 Highlair is a towering mountain, jagged and rugged, its cliffs punctuated by numerous dragon lairs.
 The rocky face of the mountain is riddled with deep cracks and hidden caverns, each one serving as a nest for dragons to claim as their own.
-These lairs are not merely places of rest—they are filled with glittering hoards of gold and treasure, accumulated over many seasons of nuptial migration.
-The treasures of Highlair are as varied as the dragons themselves, with items collected from across the world and beyond.
-From ancient relics to rare jewels, the wealth contained within each cavern tells the tale of the dragon's long history and its adventures through time.
-Highlair stands as both a natural fortress and a monument to draconic power, its peaks and depths concealing untold riches—and perhaps untold dangers as well.
+These lairs serve as places of rest for the dragons for much of the year and are filled with glittering hoards of gold and treasure, accumulated over many seasons of nuptial migration.
+The treasures of Highlair are as varied as the dragons themselves, with items collected from across the world throughout the year they spend away.
+Ancient relics and rare jewels contained within each of the caverns spells out a story of the lineage of dragons that has used it over the centuries.

 Bastam; City of Dragons

-Bastam is the heart of the Dragonborn, a sprawling city where dragon cults nurture hatchlings and care for whelplings in the absence of their parents, who are often away for most of the year.
-The city teems with winged serpents known as Thrinn, curious creatures that, like frogs to tadpoles, can transform into Dragonborn when exposed to enough gold and dragonfire.
+Bastam is the heart of the dragonkind, a small city where dragon cults nurture hatchlings and care for whelplings in the absence of their parents, who are often away for most of the year.
+The city teems with winged serpents known as thrinn, curious creatures that, like frogs to tadpoles, can transform into dragonborn when exposed to enough gold and dragonfire.

-Perched high in the rocky alpine highlands, Bastam is a city designed with dragons in mind, its grand architecture shaped to accommodate their immense size and majestic forms.
+Perched high in the rocky alpine highlands, Bastam is a city designed with dragons in mind.
+Its grand architecture has been shaped to accommodate their immense size and majestic forms.
 Massive stone arches and towering spires reach toward the heavens, while vast courtyards and wide streets allow even the largest of dragons to move freely.
-Yet, despite its draconic design, Bastam is primarily inhabited by Tzal and Dragonborn, who have adapted to life in this harsh, unforgiving environment.
+Bastam is primarily inhabited by tzal and dragonborn, who have adapted to life in this harsh, unforgiving environment serving the elder dragons and their descendants.

 The thin, icy air carries a biting chill, and the city’s inhabitants wear thick, fur-lined garments to combat the perpetual cold.
-Despite the harsh climate, the people of Bastam thrive, driven by their sacred duty to rear and nurture the young dragons that will one day take to the skies.
-Fires fueled by dragonbreath warm the city, and the light of the flames reflects off Bastam’s rocky surroundings, casting an otherworldly glow against the snowy peaks.
+Despite the harsh climate, the people of Bastam thrive, driven by their duty to rear and nurture the young dragons that will one day take to the skies.
+The light of the dragon’s fire glows in the city at night in the otherwise empty lands of Dakronas.
+It reflects off Bastam’s rocky surroundings, casting an otherworldly glow against the snowy peaks.

 Clutch Prairie

-A vast, steep meadow of tall, windblown grass stretches endlessly, climbing toward the edge of the world.
+A vast meadow of tall, windblown grass stretches endlessly, climbing toward the edge of the world.
 The land rises sharply, eventually steepening into jagged mountains that seem to pierce the sky.
-This breathtaking expanse is named for the giant shells of dragon eggs, harder than steel, that tumble down from the high lairs during hatching season.
-These remnants of new life, scattered across the landscape, gleam in the sunlight like fallen stars.
+This breathtaking expanse is named for the giant shells of dragon eggs that tumble down from Highlair during hatching season.
+These scattered remnants of new life gleam in the sunlight like fallen stars.

 God's Lantern